WebAR: Future

-Taking AR to the web may be the best option to grant this technology a future.
 By freeing smartphone users from having to install numerous apps, WebAR can make Augmented Reality far more accessible for them and more beneficial for business.

 The further development of the WebAR can be accelerated by the widespread social acceptance of the headsets that can give the whole other level of AR experience.
 This means instant access to the information when the contextually relevant content is appearing as the person's real background is changing.